bmeviauac01/datadriven/docs/homework/mongodb/index.md

     - Filter the products for the specified category.
 Use a [$match](https://docs.mongodb.com/manual/reference/operator/aggregation/match/) (`Match`) stage to specify the filter.

     - Calculate for each product the total value (multiply the price and the stock) using a [$project](https://docs.mongodb.com/manual/reference/operator/aggregation/project/) (`Project`) stage.
-Make sure to also include the name of the product, you will need it for the final result.
+Make sure to include the name of the product, you will need it for the final result.

     - Order the items based on this calculated total value descending.
 Use a [$sort](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/) (`SortByDescending`) stage.